Find Affordable College Courses

 #193 in Popularity (Master's)

-Types of Degrees Mathematics & Computer Science Majors Are Getting
+Types of Degrees Math & CompSci Majors Are Getting

-The following table lists how many mathematics and computer science graduations there were in 2020-2021 for each degree level.
+The following table lists how many mathematics & computer science graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Mathematics & Computer Science Majors Need to Know
+What Math & CompSci Majors Need to Know

-O*NET surveyed people in occupations related to math and compsci and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to math & compsci were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Math & CompSci Majors